 As you research volunteer vacation opportunities, consider how many hours a day you want to work, the length of time you want to volunteer, the amount of physical labor you’re willing to perform, and the age range of the people you’ll be volunteering with, so that you find the best fit for you.
 Talking with others who have gone through the experience can help you get a better sense of each opportunity, and organizations may be able to help you get in contact with past participants for reference.

 Also, if you’re going to be away for a month or more, you’ll need to make financial arrangements to cover expenses at home and abroad.
 “You’ll have to continue to maintain your home and to pay property taxes and homeowners insurance as well as your utility bills while you’re gone.”
 Renting out your home could help to defray some of those costs, Hunter points out, but you may incur others, such as buying an umbrella insurance policy to provide liability coverage for your tenants.
 He suggests asking your tax advisor whether some or all of your volunteer vacation costs could be tax-deductible, as another possible means of defraying costs.

-If your volunteer vacation takes the form of a sabbatical, keep in mind that you won’t be able to contribute to your 401(k) while you’re away.
-You will, however, be able to take advantage of catch-up provisions when you return to make up some of the shortfall, as long as you’re 50 or older.
+If your volunteer vacation takes the form of an unpaid sabbatical, keep in mind that you won’t be contributing to your 401(k) while you’re away.
+You can, however, use catch-up provisions to make up some of the shortfall, as long as you’re 50 or older.
 If you’ve had any earned income during a volunteer year, you can also contribute to an IRA, says Hunter.

 3 Questions to Ask Your Financial Advisor